The economy is turning a corner - don't get left behind

 > Mary Wellman

 Mary Wellman is a Senior Marketing Executive at mthree.
 She’s a marketing generalist who creates concise and useful content to help solve challenges for our clients.
-With a STEM degree, an MBA, and 30 years of B2B communication expertise, she is a seasoned business editor who spearheaded the digital transformation of five media brands and events.
-She understands how AI and information density shape the new business landscape.
+With a STEM degree, an MBA, and 30 years of B2B communication expertise, she is a seasoned business editor.

 Close